omeka/omeka-s-enduser/docs/search.md

 The advanced search loads on a new page, and has the following options:

-- *Search by Class*: select a class by which to search from the dropdown menu
+*Search by Class*: select a class by which to search from the dropdown menu

-- *Search by value*: search for a term or phrase which you enter
+*Search by value*: search for a term or phrase which you enter

 - The first selector allows you to specify a property to search.
-    - The second selector allows you to set the relationship the property has exactly, does not have exactly, contains, or does not contain the value you enter in the text area.
+- The second selector allows you to set the relationship the property has with the value.
+The options are:
+	- is exactly,
+	- is not exactly,
+	- contains,
+	- does not contain,
+	- is resource with ID,
+	- is not resource with ID,
+	- has any value (there is something in the property), and
+	- has no values.
-    - finally, there is a text field for you to enter the value you want the property to have.
+- Finally, there is a text field for you to enter the value you want the property to have.

+To find a resource ID, go to the resource and look at the url in your browser's address bar.
+The numbers at the end of the url are the resource ID.

-- *In site pool*: select from a dropdown menu of all the sites on the Omeka S installation, sorted by user-owner.
+*In site pool*: select from a dropdown menu of all the sites on the Omeka S installation, sorted by user-owner.

 You can remove value searches using the red trash can icon to the right of the value settings.